vikingdata/articles/what_to_know/mysql_et.md

 * mysqld-auto.cnf is in jsonb format and read at the end of files, and represents persistent variables

-* I you have enough memory, below max connections, and trx is 2, two variables to speed up sync_binlog=0 and innodb_doublewrite=0
+* I you have enough memory, below max connections, and trx is 2, two variables to speed up innodb_log_file_size=1G and innodb_doublewrite=0.
+    * innodb_log_file_size=1G because default is 50 megs

-* for has joins, The smallest of the tables in the join must fit in memory as set by join_buffer_size.
+* for hash joins, The smallest of the tables in the join must fit in memory as set by join_buffer_size.

 * data dictionary holds information schema : LRU buffer cache, views, stored procedures.
 No to performance, access lists, or configuration 128